Operation Barbarossa: War crimes

 Burning houses suspected of being partisan meeting places and poisoning water wells became common practice for soldiers of the German 9th Army.
 At Kharkov, the fourth largest city in the Soviet Union, food was provided only to the small number of civilians who worked for the Germans, with the rest designated to slowly starve.
 Thousands of Soviets were deported to Germany for use as slave labour beginning in 1942.

-The citizens of Leningrad were subjected to heavy bombardment and a siege that would last 872 days and starve more than a million people to death, of whom approximately 400,000 were children below the age of 14.
+The citizens of Leningrad were subjected to heavy bombardment and a siege that lasted 872 days and starved more than a million people to death, of whom approximately 400,000 were children below the age of 14.
 The German-Finnish blockade cut off access to food, fuel and raw materials, and rations reached a low, for the non-working population, of 4 oz (five thin slices) of bread and a little watery soup per day.
 Starving Soviet civilians began to eat their domestic animals, along with hair tonic and Vaseline.
 Some desperate citizens resorted to cannibalism; Soviet records list 2,000 people arrested for "the use of human meat as food" during the siege, 886 of them during the first winter of 1941–42.
 The Wehrmacht planned to seal off Leningrad, starve out the population, and then demolish the city entirely.

 Sexual violence

-Rape was a widespread phenomenon in the East as German soldiers regularly committed violent sexual acts against Soviet women.
-Whole units were occasionally involved in the crime with upwards of one-third of the instances being gang rape.
-Historian Hannes Heer relates that in the world of the eastern front, where the German army equated Russia with Communism, everything was "fair game"; thus, rape went unreported unless entire units were involved.
-Such instances of sexual violence proved part of a wider pattern of racial and gendered terror.
-Jewish women and girls, in particular, were subject to rape and other abuses by Wehrmacht, SS, police units, and occupation authorities.
+Rape was widespread in the East as German soldiers regularly committed violent sexual acts against Soviet women.
+Whole units were occasionally involved in the crime, with more than one third of the instances being gang rape.
+Historian Hannes Heer relates that in the world of the eastern front, where the German Army equated Russia with Communism, everything was "fair game;" thus, rape went unreported unless entire units were involved.
+Such instances of sexual violence proved part of a wider pattern of racial and gendered terror: Jewish women and girls, in particular, were subject to rape and other abuses by Wehrmacht, SS, police units, and occupation authorities.
 These crimes were rarely punished, creating a permissive environment where sexual violence became a normalized element of genocidal operations.
 Historian Regina Mühlhäuser's findings underscore the systematic nature of these crimes and the complicity of regular soldiers.

-Frequently in the case of Jewish women, they were murdered immediately after acts of sexual violence.
+Frequently, in the case of Jewish women, the victims were murdered immediately after acts of sexual violence.
 Historian Birgit Beck emphasizes that military decrees, which served to authorise wholesale brutality on many levels, essentially destroyed the basis for any prosecution of sexual offenses committed by German soldiers in the East.
 She also contends that detection of such instances was limited by the fact that sexual violence was often inflicted in the context of billets in civilian housing.